 Eleven days ago, I returned from a week-long trip to Spain.
-Ibiza, an island off the coast, is hauntingly beautiful.
+Ibiza, an island off the coast, shot through with a barely hidden magic.
 The architecture, sweeping swirls of adobe.
-The plants, outrageously thorned, twisty, and still blooming, the tough survivors of hot, dry summers that turn freezing over wet winters.
+The plants, outrageously thorned, twisty, and still blooming, tough survivors of hot, dry summers that turn freezing over wet winters.

 But I didn't go for the greenery.
 At least not that kind of greenery.
 I went for the DMT.
 The liquid DMT.
-Orally available, totally pure ayahuasca/pharmahuasca called Akasha, created by two alchemists that call their adventures Ausadi.
+Orally available, totally pure ayahuasca/pharmahuasca called Akasha, created by two alchemists that call their non-traditional, culturally emancipated adventures Ausadi.

 May 8-16 was the inaugural offering.
 Seven participants from around the world gathered at a surreal villa on the northwest coast of the island.